|

 The Albemarle Gallery, London, England, Vanier Gallery, Scottsdale,

-AZ, The Philbrook Museum of Art, Tulsa, OK and Rittenhouse
+AZ, The Philbrook Museum of Art, Tulsa, OK, Rittenhouse Fine

 Erbe is a member of Allied Artists of America and served as its